Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 In some cases, the following factors indicate primary mitral valve prolapse:

-• Extended upper and lower limbs.
+• Elongated upper and lower limbs.

 • Excessive thinness and elasticity of the skin.